Updated July 2019

 As I was driving to Utah a few years ago, I had lots of time on my hands, so I decided to make a list of all the police scanners I have owned.
 It was no small number, due in some part to improvements in technology and changes in the scanning environment, but also due to scanners wearing out and dying.
 Sometimes even boredom takes a role, and I’ll pick up a scanner as a bargain from a pawn shop or a garage sale just to play with it.

 I have a vague recollection of picking up some scanner traffic on an analog multi-band radio I got as a birthday gift when I was a young teenager.
 I was 15, because I noted it in my journal.
 “Does this subject want to breath or bleed?”
 I quoted in my writings.
 The question was asked to determine if a DUI suspect wanted to take a breathalyzer test or a blood test.
 I suspect this was on an unpublished frequency, since my radio didn’t pick up the UHF band used at the time by Lawton police.
 That was my first experience with listening to public safety communications.

 In 1982, I got an internship in a newspaper in Lawton, and there was a scanner in the newsroom, and one in each of the cars the paper owned that we photographers used.
-I recall that the scanners were the venerable Bearcat III 8-channel crystal-controlled units.
-They were getting long in the tooth even then, with the emergence of microprocessor-controlled scanners, but they got the job done, since Lawton only used about four frequencies on a regular basis.
+I recall that one of the scanners was the venerable Bearcat III 8-channel crystal-controlled units, and the other a 16-channel programmable.
+They were getting long in the tooth even then, with the emergence of better microprocessor-controlled scanners, but they got the job done, since Lawton only used about four frequencies on a regular basis.